Analog vs. Digital Oscilloscope: What’s The Difference?

 The new capabilities that digital scopes provide went well beyond what many could envisage in the analog days.
 They incorporated capabilities such as logic analysis channels beyond the two or more analog scope channels normally available.
 For instance, mixed-signal oscilloscopes (MSO) become available.
 Other capabilities like a function generator output and a digital multimeter were also possible.

 Nearly all modern oscilloscopes have standard MSO models.
 Alternatively, they may offer multiple digital channels as an option.
 Furthermore, many digital oscilloscopes include signal processing to make measurements in the frequency domain, i.e., spectrum analysis.
-This allows for testing circuits that may require a mixture of spectrum analysis and the normal scope measurements.
+This allows for testing circuits that may require a mixture of spectrum analysis and normal scope measurements.

-A true mixed domain oscilloscope has a dedicated RF connector that you can only use for frequency-domain measurements.
+A true mixed-domain oscilloscope has a dedicated RF connector that you can only use for frequency-domain measurements.
 Interestingly, it normally has a higher performance spectrum analysis capability.

 Digital Sampling Oscilloscopes